-Before I start, I just want to say that, you can also watch the video version of this article:
+Before I start, I just want to say that, you can also watch the video of In Depth Cine as this is just an article version of this video:

 If you have spent any length of time educating yourself on cinematography or filmmaking concepts it’s likely you may have heard the phrase ‘anamorphic’ before.
 Most people who watch movies are even aware of it on a subconscious level.
 As a filmmaker it’s your job to take practical concepts and understand the subconscious effect that these concepts have on the audience.